duplode/duplode.github.io/src/posts/whats-in-a-fold.md

             ( 1 + (2 + (3 + 0 )) )
 ```

-By projecting this picture on other data structures, we can get
+By applying this strategy to other data structures, we can get
 analogous folds for them.

 ``` haskell